 |Upper GI ||Postprandial bloating, fullness, nausea, dizziness, sweating, orthostatic hypotension |

 |Lower GI ||Constipation, nocturnal or intermittent diarrhea, incontinence or urgency |

 |Genitourinary ||Urinary retention, difficulty with initiation, frequency, incomplete emptying, incontinence |

 |Sexual ||Erectile failure, ejaculatory dysfunction, retrograde ejaculation into bladder, dyspareunia, decreased vaginal lubrication |

 |Sudomotor ||Reduced or loss of sweating ability (distally in polyneuropathies); excessive, paroxysmal, or inappropriate sweating (eg, gustatory); mixed pattern of loss and excessive areas of sweating; heat intolerance; loss of fingertip wrinkling in water and goose bumps |

 |Vasomotor ||Distal color changes, change in skin appearance, persistently cold extremities, Raynaud phenomenon, loss of skin wrinkling in water, heat intolerance |

 |Orthostatic ||Dizziness or light-headedness, weakness, fatigue, cognitive changes or confusion, slurred speech, visual disturbance, vertigo, neck or shoulder discomfort, anxiety, palpitations, pallor, nausea, syncope |

 |Other ||Unexplained syncope |

-Orthostatic hypotension is also aggravated in the postexercise period, in the early morning, and after rising from prolonged ...
+Orthostatic hypotension is also aggravated in the postexercise period, in the early morning, and after rising ...